 If your child seems to be having a hard time breathing, or you notice abnormal behaviors or actions, it may be time to seek emergency care.
 Visit the pediatric ER if you notice these symptoms: Breathing that is faster than normal.
 Breathing harder than usual without exertion.

-What are the signs of respiratory distress in a child?
+Learning the signs of respiratory distress

 - Increased heart rate. …

 - Retractions. …

 How many breaths per minute is normal for a child?

 The normal respiratory rate for adults is 12 to 16 breaths per minute.

 |Infant (birth to 1 year)||30 to 60|

 What is seesaw breathing?